- The 2025-26 edition requested projects focused in three areas: Society, Media and Technology, AgTech, and EdTech.

 - A team of researchers at UC Santa Cruz and Stanford University are leading a new project in which they aim to use dynamic imaging and modeling of carbon in the rhizosphere to answer longstanding questions about how carbon moves through the soil and plant root interface.

-Home » Baskin Engineering News » AgTech News
+Home » BE Community News » AgTech News